-REV. DATE REASON FOR CHANGE - Jul/24 Initial release.
+REV. DATE REASON FOR CHANGE

+- Jul/24 Initial release.

+Α Jul/25 Updated to include UHF-L and VHF.
+Other minor

 L3Harris Technologies, Public Safety and Professional Communications (PSPC) Business continually evaluates its technical publications for completeness, technical accuracy, and organization.
 You can assist in this process by submitting your comments and suggestions to the following: